Oesophageal Tears

 Clinical Features

-*Note that often subcutaneous emphysema is frequently absent and the full combination of vomiting, chest pain and subcutaneous emphysema (Mackler’s triad) is only seen in around 15% of patients.
+However, subcutaneous emphysema is frequently absent and the full combination of vomiting, chest pain and subcutaneous emphysema (Mackler’s triad) is only seen in around 15% of patients.

 Investigation

+Urgent blood tests, including a full blood count, C-reactive protein, and Group and Screen, must be taken for all those with a suspected oesophageal perforation.
 Initial imaging via a chest radiograph (CXR) may demonstrate evidence of pneumomediastinum or intra-thoracic air-fluid levels (however do not delay definitive imaging while awaiting the CXR)

 Management

-1. Control of the oesophageal leak
+1. Control of the oesophageal leak, accounting for any distal obstruction

 2. Eradication of mediastinal and pleural contamination